Why is My Record Skipping? & How to Fix Vinyl Record Skips?

 |

-One of the most irritating things happens when you come home after a long day and turn on your turntable or record player to relax, but the record starts skipping.
+One of the most irritating things happens when you come home after a long day and turn on your turntable or record player to relax, but the vinyl record starts skipping.

 I have been through this situation many times but still remember the first occurrence of this issue because it made me more stressed than the whole day working outside.
+Well, I did a lot of brainstorming to find the reason why is my vinyl record skipping but still, I wasn’t able to fix it.

-Why Does A Record Skip:
+Why Does A Vinyl Record Skip:

 The cartridge then converts these vibrations to electrical signals and transfers these signals to speakers through multiple mediums.